-The multivariate scheme employed here allows corrections on surface Chl-a to extend to other variables.
+The multivariate scheme employed here allows corrections on surface Chl a to extend to other variables.
 Considering a complex model such as PISCES, these changes may provoke several variables to no longer satisfy model equations, and thus results produced by these adjustments should be assessed.
-Moreover, surface corrections both in the observed and non-observed quantities are projected vertically in the water column thus altering the vertical structure of the water column.
-In order to evaluate the balances between Chl-a and those variables that have important relations with it such as nutrients, monthly means of nitrate and phosphate extracted from the WOA2018 data set are compared with data depicted by our simulations.
-Specifically, vertical profiles of Chl-a and nutrient concentrations at two points placed at regions 4 and 6 are presented (Fig. 6).
+Moreover, surface corrections both in the observed and non-observed quantities are projected vertically onto the water column, thus altering the vertical structure of the water column.
+In order to evaluate the balances between Chl a and those variables that have important relations with it, such as nutrients, monthly means of nitrate and phosphate extracted from the WOA2018 data set are compared with data depicted by our simulations.
+Specifically, vertical profiles of Chl aand nutrient concentrations at two points placed in regions NADR and NASTW are presented (Fig. 6).